 “There’s a lot of shit Lennon never said,” I say, grinning.

-Chris rolls his eyes, trying in vain to stifle his laughter.
+Chris rolls his eyes, trying to stifle his laughter.
 “Bastard.”

 I shrug.
 “Sorry, Scott.
 I didn’t mean to cut you off.”